dydxprotocol/solo/docs/api.md

   FILLED: 'FILLED', // The order has been completely filled
   PARTIALLY_FILLED: 'PARTIALLY_FILLED', // The order has been partially filled
-  CANCELED: 'CANCELED', // The order has been canceled and can no longer be filled };
+  CANCELED: 'CANCELED', // The order has been canceled and can no longer be filled
+  FAILED: 'FAILED', // The order failed to be processed due to an internal error };
 ```

-If the order was canceled, additional information will be provided by the `unfillableReason`
+If the order was canceled, additional information will be provided by the `cancelReason`
 field.

 For fills the status field represents the status of the transaction on-chain.